Menu

 Is the mountain interior of Naxos worth visiting?

 It is the best reason to stay longer than three days.
-The drive from Naxos Town through Halki (kitron distillery tasting), Filoti (lunch), Apeiranthos (marble village, five museums, extraordinary views), and then north to the Apollonas kouros produces a day that is entirely unlike anything else available in the Cyclades.
-Most visitors skip it.
-This is consistently the recommendation of everyone who has done it.
+The drive from Naxos Town through Halki with kitron distillery tasting, lunch in Filoti, Apeiranthos with its marble streets and five museums, and then north to the Apollonas kouros produces a day unlike anything else in the Cyclades.
+Most visitors skip it and consistently regret it.

 What is kitron liqueur?